 Studying the Bible and worshiping God with an open mind and heart best characterizes Larry Watson.
 “I believe that God works in greater ways than we let Him,” he says.
 “We refuse to let God bless us the way He can if we would only let Him out of our box.
 Let’s not be limiting to God.”

 Larry and Martha met at the Central church in the 1970s, where they were in the singles group and have been active members of Southwest Central since the merger in 1983.
 They have two grown children, Daniel and Stephanie.
 The family is committed to their church home and it is evident by their involvement.

-Larry leads singing on occasion and regularly teaches an adult Bible Class.
-Larry is the primary organizer for the Care Groups, preparing lesson plans for these meetings each month.
-Martha is a leader on the Children’s Ministry Team, and has been active on mission trips, directing VBS and teaching Ladies Bible Class.
+Larry retired from his job a few years ago but stays vitally active in the life of the congregation.
+He leads singing on occasion and regularly teaches an adult Bible Class.
+He is also the primary organizer for the Care Groups, preparing lesson plans for these meetings each month.
+Martha is a leader on the Children’s Ministry Team, and has been active on mission trips, directing VBS and teaching Thursday Bible Class.